Senior General Manager

 As much as Linsley’s latest Four Seasons assignment has to offer, the island destination has forced him to put one aspect of his life on hold.
 “No matter where I live or travel, I’ve always tried to support local art,” he says, noting the substantial and eclectic collection – “silks, oils, sculptures” – he has amassed across the continents, most of it now in climate-controlled containment in Miami.
 He buys works when he feels a connection, not because he thinks they might become valuable, he says.
 “Though I have gotten lucky a few times.”

-With his assignment on Desroches Island, Linsley has gotten lucky with the art of hospitality, too.
+With his assignment in Seychelles, Linsley has gotten lucky with the art of hospitality, too.